Lona-web558/Express-bitcoin-game-/README.md

 ## Author

-Developed by Lona Smith using Node.js, Express.js, MongoDB, Bootstrap 5, HTML5, CSS3, and Javascript in the Republic of South Africa.
+Developed by Lona Matshingana using Node.js, Express.js, MongoDB, Bootstrap 5, HTML5, CSS3, and Javascript in the Republic of South Africa.